BrentLinWis/web-study/README.md

 # web-study
-just a study
+it's just a study of the Javascript knowledge.

-Hi Humans!

-What's up!!!!
+Please feel free to let me know if you got any resource or advice to me.